 9. Deploying Integrated Yield Strategies: A combination of phone calls, personalized letters and responsive emails, yield brochure and online landing pages giving students the closing argument for making a commitment make good sense.
 However, know that successful colleges are appealing to the heart at this late stage of decision making.
 Take a look at this William Woods University yield page, which concentrates the argument for “Why William Woods?”

 10. Sharing Student Voices: My colleague, Ed Macko, created a yield booklet for North Central college, which is perhaps one of the best “closing” pieces we have ever seen.
 It was a 100-page coffee-table booklet, called iSpeak, which Ed created with beautiful photographs and quotes from students.
 No facts were included; just persuasion of the heart.
 Mind you, this was only made possible because Ed had done six years of photoshoots for the client and the client was also committed to building up its own photo libraries for several years.
 Without those and ongoing student focus groups, this would not have been possible.
 See the cover and some spreads below:

 11. Creating Surprise Experiences: Unexpected yield strategies will outperform expected ones.
 Park University sent an eye-patch with a hash-tag asking accepted students to post a selfie.
 Colleges are thinking of novel creative ways to endear themselves to the prospective students.

-If you are a college thinking about improving your admissions yield, we also suggest you keep an eye on the fundamentals i.e. make students and parents feel special and important; treat people with utmost dignity and respect; personalize your communications; build individualize relationship.
+If you are a college thinking about improving your admissions yield, we also suggest you keep an eye on the fundamentals i.e. make students and parents feel special and important; treat people with utmost dignity and respect; personalize your communications; build individualized relationships.
 Know that in-state and nearby applicants will yield better than out-state and geographically farther students.
 And paper apps will yield better than online apps and a nominal application fee increases commitment.